logo

 Killowatt-hour (Kwh), is a total amount of energy used.
 A light bulb is measured in watts (flow rate it uses electric), but your bill is in kilowatt-hours, which is a total amount of electric used, accounting for how long the light bulb is turned on for.
 In the scientific world, total energy is often expressed as Joules, which is one watt used for one second, the Joule is too small a unit, so Kwh is used.

 Therm - one therm is equal to 100,000 BTU.
-Most Natural gas companies in the US sell gas by the term.
+Natural gas companies in the US sell gas by the therm, even though the meter reads in cubic feet.
+For natural gas, a hundred cubic feet (1 ccf) is approximately equal to one therm (in fact 1ccf is 3-5% greater than 1 therm).

 Cooling degree days (CDD), work the same way, but for the cooling season.
-Alas, they also use a base temperature of 65F, which means the values are even less realistic if the interior is kept at the suggested 75-78F.
+Alas, they also use a base temperature of 65F, which means the values are even less realistic, especially since most people now keep the interior temperature in the suggested 75-78F range.

 CFM -Cubic feet per minute.
 This is a rate of airflow, and is how exhaust fans and a home's air leakage are often measured.
 To calculate heat loss due to air flow you need to know how many cubic feet of warm air escapes, how much heat a cubic foot holds per degree of temperature (.018BTU) and the difference in temperature between the indoor air, and the cold outdoor air that will be replacing it.